bilgino/angularforddd/README.md

 View models are supportive in providing data to the view and might extend super view model classes to inherit common properties and behaviour.
 They are typically created by merging two or more existing models into one model and are an essential part of a good frontend architecture.

+The view model should hold the data necessary to render the UI if:

+- View demands a subset of one or more domain model properties
+- View demands additional properties mixed up with UI related properties

+View model checklist:

+- A view model should have an ID property
+- A view model should be immutable and has properties of type `readonly string`
+- A view model behaves like a value object, also called a data transfer object
+- A view model might or might not have dependencies
+- A view model should be located in its own file, repository service or UI container component
+- A view model name ends with the suffix -View e.g. UserProfileView, UserListView, UserDetailsView

+Examples:

 ```
 class OrderViewModel {
     private _orderId:string;